 As a civilian, I basically agree with Chris Kyle, that civilians, including me, do not understand the brutalities of war.
 With Chris Kyle saying something to the effect of, "What haunts me is all the guys I couldn't save," it makes me realize he probably had moral injury.
 After realizing many of the P.T.S.D. patients needed help with moral injury, several clinicians launched a program in 2013 that provides therapy for moral injury.
 The drugs and therapy designed to treat P.T.S.D. help extinguish fear, not guilt.
 For P.T.S.D. they relive the experience over and over and the fear subsides.
 But, when dealing with the guilt, you feel if you are talking about a battle scene or losing a patient reliving the experience only makes it more painful.
 So, when addressing moral injury therapists help the patient try to accept that wrong was done.
 Yet, it does not have to define their lives.

 As terrible as some of this stuff is - and sometimes what we hear makes your toes curl - what I see in these people is incredible goodness.
-Their efforts to punish themselves is just further evidence of their goodness.— Michael Castellana, Psychologist
+Their efforts to punish themselves is just further evidence of their goodness.

 Trying to Hide the Pain

-Typically when a soldier comes into treatment for moral injury he says, "I did something unforgivable and I want to tell you about it."
-For treating the problem a technique called, "adaptive disclosure" is used.
-It is a therapy technique in which the patient briefly discusses what caused his moral injury.
-The therapists found that when dealing with combat marines, many times the cause was when the marine figures out he or she has a love of the thrill of combat and killing.
-Then, he feels tremendous guilt for feeling that way.
-Billie Grimes- Watson, the female medic, described her guilt, "I have all this guilt inside and I want to let it out but I can't.
+Typically when a soldier comes into treatment for moral injury they say, "I did something unforgivable and I want to tell you about it."
+For treating the problem, a technique called "adaptive disclosure" is used.
+It is a therapy technique in which the patient briefly discusses what caused their moral injury.
+The therapists found that when dealing with combat marines, many times the cause was when the marine figures out they have a love of the thrill of combat and killing.
+Then, they feel tremendous guilt for feeling that way.
+Billie Grimes Watson, the female medic, described her guilt, "I have all this guilt inside and I want to let it out but I can't.
 I want to tell my husband and family what is going on, but I don't.
 I just put on a happy face until I'm alone."
 The medic was eventually put on disability for physical injuries and P.T.S.D.
 However, she went on to talk about the worse ailment, "But, moral injury is the one that really gets you.
-Its hard to find yourself again, because you're never going to be the same person.
+It's hard to find yourself again because you're never going to be the same person.
 I am trying to figure out how to forgive myself for everything I did over there, and it's hard to figure out.
 We are still having suicides by people who don't tell anyone why they are hurting inside.
 We are still at war."

 When soldiers go to therapy with moral injury, they think that they are to blame for everything.
 They say things like: